 Values Dissonance: Given the franchise is 50 years old, some of the older shows have depictions and plots that would make modern viewers cringe.

-Depicting Daphne as a constant Damsel in Distress in the 60's and 70's would be very hard to get away with in the current decade due to the rise of several powerful female protagonists.
+Depicting Daphne as a constant Damsel in Distress in the 60's and part of the 70's would be very hard to get away with in the current decade due to the rise of several powerful female protagonists.
 However it should be noted as time went on HB's You Meddling Kids roster included a lot more strong minded and strong willed females and by the 80's Daphne had been reformed to being a role model leader.
 This is a fact that often gets overlooked by people less familiar with the roster.

 Several episodes, especially in the 60's and 70's have played Indigenous culture and language for cheap jokes, or them being used for gags.
 The increasing awareness about how many Indigenous languages and cultures are imperilled with extinction, along with the issue of cultural appropriation, would make any such depiction impossible today.

 Broken Base: The film's depiction and treatment of Scrappy-Doo.
 If you never liked the character, his portrayal as a villain and being defeated by Mystery, Inc. in the end is a very satisfying Take That, Scrappy! scenario.
 If you're one of the characters' fans, you'll likely find it off-putting to see his negative qualities ramped up and the way he's treated by Scooby and the others in the flashback scene coming off as blatantly out-of-character, in addition to the dubiousness of Scrappy wanting to kill his uncle when the cartoons clearly showed him as thinking his uncle is the best thing since sliced bread.

 Crosses the Line Twice: Shaggy and Scooby's out-of-nowhere farting contest.
 So juvenile, so unnecessary... but so funny!